-Topamax has also been linked to serious birth defects, including:
+Topamax is tied to birth defects, including:

 - Hypospadias (a penile defect in male infants)

 - Limb malformations

 People who sued Janssen over Topamax say the company: